matchmore/ios-sdk/README.md

 ## License

-Scalps is available under the MIT license.
+Alps is available under the MIT license.
 See the LICENSE file for more info.